 Curious about going on exchange?

-Come to an information meeting at your faculty during September and October.
+Come to an information meeting at your faculty.

 Information meetings